Making a will online

 Over 50s life insurance

 Our Over 50s Fixed Life Insurance is designed for UK residents aged 50 to 80 to provide a small cash sum after you die, which can be left as a gift or help towards funeral costs.
-By making a will online, you can help look after your loved ones for years to come.
+To help you protect your loved ones, clarify your wishes by making a will online and ensure the right people benefit.
+If you choose to take out Over 50s Fixed Life Insurance, you may also wish to put your plan in Trust with us.
+This will help make sure those chosen beneficiaries receive the cash sum from the plan quickly when you die, without the need for lengthy legal processes.